MalinkyZubr/Networking/Notes.md

     * PSK: pre shared keys
       * when connected to home wifi, if you enter the password you are authenticated
       * the PSk isnt sent over network, but instead used in a 4 way handshake workflow for encryption key generation
-    * Enterprise mode: 802.1X with auth server (radius server)
+    * Enterprise mode: 802.1X with auth server (radius server, remote authentication dial in user service)
       * all EAP methods supported
 * after wep proven vulnerable
   * WPA: